 This is a fairly long segment, but it's worth watching.
 It's entertaining and instructive.
 Click here to watch it.

-That's the Willamette River flowing South to North through Portland, toward the Columbia River.
+That's the Willamette River flowing North through Portland, toward the Columbia River.
 Downtown is to the left (West) of the river, and the much-loved Pioneer Courthouse Square (pictured above) appears as a red dot in the middle of downtown.

 Mark says, “When we were looking at retrofitting the city with public squares, we looked at the fact that the typical Portlander had to move all across the landscape just to get their needs met every day.
 So we asked ourselves: How much more could we accomplish if we enabled people to be connected to those around them?”